By Somali K Chakrabarti

 The Residency Building, built in c.1800 for the British Resident in Lucknow, was a key site of the Siege of Lucknow during the Uprising of 1857.
 It was sieged twice then recaptured in March 1858 by British forces under Sir Colin Campbell.
 Approximately 3000 British inhabitants took refuge within the complex.
 The surviving ruins of the Residency convey the grandeur of the original structure and provide an insight to the events of 1857.

-The succeeding years saw the fading away of rich traditions and practices and the decline of Lucknow from a center of cultural excellence into a city struggling to preserve its heritage.
+The succeeding years saw the fading away of rich traditions and practices and the decline of Lucknow from a centre of cultural excellence into a city struggling to preserve its heritage.

 The Tabla of Lucknow, James Kippen